AnshumanMahato/Happy-Birthday-Card/README.md

 ```

 3. Add a pic of the receiver, in the `./local` directory.
-Ensure that the image is of 1:1 ratio or it might get cropped and squished.
+Ensure that the image is of a 1:1 ratio or it might get cropped and squished.

-4. Create a `.env` file in root directory, and add the following lines.
+4. Create a `.env` file in the root directory, and add the following lines.

 ```env
  NAME='Name of the Receiever'